-Fort Lauderdale Nightlife Guide to Local Hangouts, Live Venues
+Fort Lauderdale Nightlife Guide to Local Hangouts and Live Venues

-Since the 1960s, Fort Lauderdale has been a hub of fun-seeking spring-breakers and year-round merrymakers who worship the sun and good times.
-There is simply no shortage of places to check out, with more than 4,000 restaurants and 132 nightclubs in the greater Fort Lauderdale area — all opening their doors to students, vacationers and tourists.
+Since the 1960s, Fort Lauderdale has been a hub of fun-seeking spring-breakers and year-round merrymakers who worship good times.
+There is simply no shortage of places, with more than 4,000 restaurants and 132 nightclubs in greater Fort Lauderdale — all opening their doors to students, vacationers and tourists.
 Not sure where to start?
 Here is a sample of the best Fort Lauderdale nightlife spots.

 Fort Lauderdale Nightlife Guide: Top 8 Hot Spots

 This small (650 capacity), general-admission, standing-room-only venue is a Fort Lauderdale nightlife spot for underground music lovers.
-Plenty of big-name indy alt-rock, roots, and jam bands play the Culture Room.
+Plenty of big-name indie alt-rock, roots and jam bands play the Culture Room.
 For example, They Might Be Giants, Taproot, The BoDeans and The Heavy Pets draw fans from all over when they plug in at this neighborhood concert hall.

 Just a few blocks from the beach, the locale is lined with robust sound, while artful colored lights illuminate the dark interior.
-The spacious, multilevel room provides comfortable furnishings, with inexpensive drinks and good service coming from the bar areas.
+The spacious, multilevel room provides comfortable furnishings, with inexpensive drinks and good service coming from the bars.
 Open-air patio seating is an option, too.

 Looking for a plain old bar?
 What about cheap beer, comfort food and great music?
 Enter Original Fat Cat’s, voted No. 1 Best Music Venue in Fort Lauderdale by Yelp reviewers.
 In addition to live music seven nights a week, find over 80 different beer selections.
 Original Fat Cat also hosts late-night events — think ending at 3 a.m. — and stays open until 4 a.m.
 Sorry kids, this spot is 21 and older only.